-witnesses the Panel will hear from in this module is 1 2 that they all operate, or are accountable for, or exercise governance responsibilities regarding systems 3 4 which have the capacity to impact directly on patient 5 care and safety, and from which risks may arise should 10:05 The Inquiry will hear from 6 those systems fail.
-7 witnesses that there existed a disconnect in fully 8 appreciating that systems failings directly impacted on patient care.
-This manifested as a failure to 9 appreciate that issues which may ostensibly be viewed 10 10.06 11 as administrative problems or system failings were, in 12 fact, directly or potentially harmful in that they 13 represented an existing or increasing risk to patient 14 care and safety.
-The Inquiry may wish to consider the effect that view had on both the response to the 15 10:06 16 problems faced and the urgency or lack of in which matters were addressed.
-17

-19 The witnesses you will hear from have been called in 20 groupings which are generally arranged, should the 10:06 sequencing hold, to move from those operating the 21 22 systems of governance towards those who carried responsibility for those systems.
-The thinking behind 23 24 this is so that the Panel may have a better 25 understanding of how systems and individuals worked, 10.07 and how, if at all, problems found their way to those 26 27 with responsibility and authority to address By presenting the evidence in this way, 28 non-concerns.
-29 it is hoped the Panel will be better placed to understand who knew or should have known what, and what was done or could and should have been done in response.
+1 witnesses the Panel will hear from in this module is 2 that they all operate, or are accountable for, or 3 exercise governance responsibilities regarding systems 4 which have the capacity to impact directly on patient 5 care and safety, and from which risks may arise should 10:05 6 those systems fail.
+The Inquiry will hear from 7 witnesses that there existed a disconnect in fully 8 appreciating that systems failings directly impacted on 9 patient care.
+This manifested as a failure to 10 appreciate that issues which may ostensibly be viewed 10:06 11 as administrative problems or system failings were, in 12 fact, directly or potentially harmful in that they 13 represented an existing or increasing risk to patient 14 care and safety.
+The Inquiry may wish to consider the 15 effect that view had on both the response to the 10:06 16 problems faced and the urgency or lack of in which 17 matters were addressed.
+18 19 The witnesses you will hear from have been called in 20 groupings which are generally arranged, should the 10:06 21 sequencing hold, to move from those operating the 22 systems of governance towards those who carried 23 responsibility for those systems.
+The thinking behind 24 this is so that the Panel may have a better 25 understanding of how systems and individuals worked, 10:07 26 and how, if at all, problems found their way to those 27 with responsibility and authority to address 28 non-concerns.
+By presenting the evidence in this way, 29 it is hoped the Panel will be better placed to

-5 The following are examples of some of the areas of 10:07 6 practice and procedure illustrating governance systems 7 and practices that the Panel has written evidence in relation to and to which witnesses in the next module 8 will speak.
-Firstly, on the issue of medical and 9 health records, the Panel will hear how systems of 10 10.07 11 governance operate around the creation, retention, and general handling of healthcare records.
-Storage and 12 13 access to records will also feature, given that patient 14 records were removed from known to unknown locations. and that some of those records were unable to be found 15 10:08 16 when needed, including for clinical reasons.

-18 How records are tracked and traced will also be 19 explained, including the gaps in those systems which 20 allow records' locations to be untraceable at times.
-10:08 and allowing notes to be removed, kept in cars and at 21 22 home without being properly monitored.
-It is also 23 hoped that staff who operated, and some of whom still 24 operate, these systems will provide insight and 25 learning from their experience which might inform 10.08 inquiry recommendations.
-26

-28The Inquiry will also hear evidence of systems of29operation recording triage, and how staff responded to
+1 understand who knew or should have known what, and what 2 was done or could and should have been done in 3 response.
+4 5 The following are examples of some of the areas of 10:07 6 practice and procedure illustrating governance systems 7 and practices that the Panel has written evidence in 8 relation to and to which witnesses in the next module 9 will speak.
+Firstly, on the issue of medical and 10 health records, the Panel will hear how systems of 10:07 11 governance operate around the creation, retention, and 12 general handling of healthcare records.
+Storage and 13 access to records will also feature, given that patient 14 records were removed from known to unknown locations, 15 and that some of those records were unable to be found 10:08 16 when needed, including for clinical reasons.
+17 18 How records are tracked and traced will also be 19 explained, including the gaps in those systems which 20 allow records' locations to be untraceable at times, 10:08 21 and allowing notes to be removed, kept in cars and at 22 home without being properly monitored.
+It is also 23 hoped that staff who operated, and some of whom still 24 operate, these systems will provide insight and 25 learning from their experience which might inform 10:08 26 inquiry recommendations.
+27 28 The Inquiry will also hear evidence of systems of 29 operation recording triage, and how staff responded to